OlivierLD/raspberry-coffee/RESTNavServer/README.md

 - NMEA Multiplexer REST Service

 The idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
-The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspoberry PI's network (laptop, tablet, smartphone, etc).
+The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smartphone, etc).

 An application like `OpenCPN` seems (to me) too demanding for the Raspberry PI.
 Same for all `Swing` applications developed in Java.
 And actually, this is a general trend in this area.